- Published on

 Emily Johnson | Boston | MA | 2024-11-05

 Change the date to November 29th and you get Philadelphia.
 The history built itself from your entity definition and source mappings.
-For a full walkthrough with multi-source merging and relationships, see the Daana tutorial.
+For a full walkthrough covering multi-source merging, composite keys, and more complex modeling patterns, see the Daana tutorial.

 Your semantic definitions serve triple duty: what you read to understand the business model, what LLMs read when answering questions about your data, and what drives transformation generation.
 These aren't three separate artifacts that can drift - they're the same source.
 Update the model, transformations regenerate automatically.

 There are trade-offs.
 Learning declarative modeling requires shifting from imperative SQL thinking.
 You gain consistency but sacrifice some flexibility in custom transformations.
 The generated output may not match exactly what you'd hand-build.
-For the full architectural discussion - why three layers, when declarative makes sense, when to stay imperative - see The Rise of the Model-Driven Data Engineer.
+If you're wondering how this relates to dbt - whether Daana replaces it, sits on top of it, or complements it - that's covered in depth in The Rise of the Model-Driven Data Engineer, along with the full architectural discussion of when declarative makes sense and when to stay imperative.

 The shift changes what the work looks like.
 Hundreds of hand-written SQL models maintaining transformation logic become generated artifacts of a semantic model that you design and evolve.
 The repetitive, pattern-following work that consumed most of the engineering effort gets automated.
 What remains is the work that actually requires human judgment: understanding the business, modeling semantics correctly, and making architectural decisions.